 Celiac Disease Foundation (CDF) was established in 1990 by Elaine Monarch to support the celiac disease community by funding important advocacy, education, and research initiatives.
-Today, under the guidance of a 12-person national Board of Directors and an internationally renowned Medical Advisory Board, the Foundation has grown to include a nationwide network of Chapters and Support Groups and full-time staff in Woodland Hills, California.
-From sponsoring the first serology workshop, which led to today’s celiac disease blood test, to supporting clinical research, advocating on Capitol Hill for gluten-free labeling laws, partnering with mainstream manufacturers in creating today’s gluten-free marketplace, and offering the number one website for celiac disease, CDF has played a crucial role in improving the lives of those with celiac disease and other gluten-related disorders and their loved ones.
+Today, under the guidance of a national Board of Directors and an internationally renowned Medical Advisory Board, the Foundation has grown to include a nationwide network of Chapters and Support Groups and full-time staff in Woodland Hills, California.
+From sponsoring the first serology workshop, which led to today’s celiac disease blood test, serving on the planning committee for the landmark 2004 NIH Consensus Development Conference on Celiac Disease, to supporting clinical research, advocating on Capitol Hill for gluten-free labeling laws, partnering with mainstream manufacturers in creating today’s gluten-free marketplace, and offering the number one website for celiac disease, CDF has played a crucial role in improving the lives of those with celiac disease and other gluten-related disorders and their loved ones.
 As we reflect on this past year, we want to thank you for your generous support, which has enabled us to achieve important advances in each of our key mission areas.

 Celiac Disease Foundation’s commitment to both national and local advocacy continued to move forward.
 Despite the recent cutbacks at the federal level, CDF joined with other autoimmune-related disease groups to advocate for expanded investment in research and education on Capitol Hill, and in state capitols across the country.
 Congress responded by appropriating increased funding for NIH biomedical research, CDC chronic disease programs, and FDA initiatives.
 2014 also saw the implementation of the FDA’s gluten-free labeling rule, and the TTB’s decision to align the labeling of alcohol products with the FDA rule.
 As the leading voice for people with celiac disease, CDF was instrumental in this effort, rallying its nationwide network of advocates to petition the FDA to make its gluten-free labeling rule a priority.